nikhil-pandey/switchboard/CONFIG.md

 - When enabled, Switchboard enumerates candidate servers and injects only those that actually expose the referenced tools.
 Policy on ambiguous matches is controlled by a flag (see below).

 Tool exposure
-- Once a server is attached, Codex currently does not support per‑tool enable/disable.
+- Once a server is attached, the Codex runner currently does not support per‑tool enable/disable.
 All tools exposed by that MCP server are available to the agent.
 Use server‑level selection (referenced‑only or enumerated) to constrain what is attached.

-## Mapping Into Codex at Runtime
+## Runtime Mapping (Codex‑powered)

 What Switchboard sets:
 - config_profile: safe(name)